feenkcom/sparta/src/Sparta-Moz2D.package/MozMorphologyFilter.class/README.md

-This filter primitive performs "fattening" or "thinning" of artwork.
+Morphology filter primitive performs "fattening" or "thinning" of artwork.
 It is particularly useful for fattening or thinning an alpha channel.

 https://www.w3.org/TR/SVG/filters.html#feMorphologyElement